DanHefrman/test/Resource-Hub-Mark_II/assets/0-DOJO/widgets-master/docs/V7-Migration-Guide.md

 #### Changes in behavior

 The `Header` now uses a child renderer object to determine its leading content, trailing content, title, and action items.
-This means that an object is passed as the widget's only child with keys for `leading` , `trailing`, `title`, and `actions`, each of which return elements to render accordingly.
+This means that an object is passed as the widget’s only child with keys for `leading` , `trailing`, `title`, and `actions`, each of which return elements to render accordingly.

 The `Header` no longer auto-collapses action items into a `SlidePane`.
 Instead, to be more aligned with future Dojo application architecture, media-based middleware can be used to responsively change the `Header` out for a different widget depending on available space.